 Walk up the moraine toward the Eigergletscher train station.
 Progress will be slow as you stop frequently to enjoy the spectacle.

 At 1.7 miles turn left on a trail that descends from the moraine and soon arrives at the Eigergletscher train station.
-Walk west a short distance along the tracks to the pedestrian crossing and cross the tracks.
-On the other side your will find a trail signs pointing to the Eiger Trail and Alpiglen.
+Walk west (toward Kleine Scheidegg) a short distance along the tracks to the pedestrian crossing and cross to the east side of the tracks.
+Here you will find trail signs pointing to the Eiger Trail and Alpiglen.
 The path travels between the buildings and reaches the start of the trail at 1.9 miles.

 - Eiger Trail (Eigergletscher) to Alpiglen: 3.8 miles